EUDAT-Training/B2SHARE-Training/README.md

 For trainees who do not have the possibility to install Python and the required Python packages, EUDAT provides pre-installed virtual machines in a training environment.
 To get access to this training environment, please use the [EUDAT contact pages](https://eudat.eu/support-request?service=DOCUMENTATION).
 Please provide some details on which community you are from and in which context you would like to follow the tutorial.

 ### Important remarks
-The B2SHARE service makes a distinction between the two terms `record` and `deposition`.
+The B2SHARE service makes a distinction between the two terms `record` and `draft`.
 A record is unchangeable and has a persistent identifier (PID) assigned to it.
-A user can create a record by first creating a deposition, which is modifiable until finally committed.
-Files and metadata can be placed into a deposition, but not into a record.
+A user can create a record by first creating a draft record, which is modifiable until finally committed.
+Files and metadata can be placed into a draft record, but not into an existing (final) record.

-In practice, a record is equivalent to a deposition when solely trying to read a record through the service API.
-When creating new records, this has to be done using a deposition since it is created before any metadata or files are added.
+In practice, a record is equivalent to a draft record when solely trying to read a record through the service API.
+When creating new records, this has to be done using a draft record since it is created before any metadata or files are added.

-There is no difference between a `record` and a `deposit`, these terms can be used interchangeably.

 ### Submodules